 |Botanical Name||Vaccinium virgatum 'Tifblue'|

-How to Plant & Care for Your new Tifblue Blueberry Bush
+How To Care for your new Tifblue Blueberry Bush

 When planting your Tifblue Blueberry be sure to choose the right location and conditions for your new plant to thrive.
 Spring and Fall are ideal times to plant.
 However, if you avoid extreme temperatures you can plant your Blueberry almost any time of the year.